Mexico - K. Healthcare Products & Services Mexico - Healthcare Products&Services

 Large public and private hospitals regularly seek out the most modern and highly-specialized medical devices.
 Some medium and small private hospitals with limited budgets buy used or refurbished equipment.
 By law, public hospitals cannot buy used or refurbished products.

 The 103 medical schools located nationwide represent an additional market.
-The most important are housed at the National University of Mexico (UNAM), Universidad La Salle, the Popular University of Puebla, the National Polytechnics Institute (IPN), the University of Guadalajara, and the schools of the Army and the Navy.
+The most important are housed at the National Autonomous University of Mexico (UNAM), Universidad La Salle, the Popular University of Puebla, the National Polytechnics Institute (IPN), the University of Guadalajara, and the schools of the Army and the Navy.

 In a drive to reduce costs and improve healthcare outcomes, there has been a trend towards outsourcing specialized procedures and care.
 For instance, most dialysis services in Mexico are provided by private sector companies under contract to public healthcare agencies.
 We have also seen increasing agreements with U.S. healthcare providers to deliver cardiac care, cancer treatment, and other specialized care either in Mexican facilities or for patients to travel to the United States.
 Many public and private hospitals are outsourcing surgical procedures to companies that offer integral surgery services or surgery centers.
 These services are delivered as “pay-per-event” and include all the necessary equipment and personnel required to perform a surgery.
-Thus, hospitals can avoid big capital investments in plant and equipment, materials, pharmaceuticals, and instruments, while gaining access to some of the most modern specialized surgical products.
+Thus, hospitals can avoid big capital investments in plant and equipment, materials, pharmaceuticals, and instruments, while gaining access to some of the most modern specialized surgical procedures.

 Pharmaceutical Products Market in Mexico